jdjakub/phd-thesis/ch-bl.md

 Immediate-mode in this case could be realised by, say, exposing all the relevant THREE.js functions as special instruction types.
 In actuality, however, this sounded far too tedious to work with; Force\ \ref{avoid-bp} won out and we opted for retained mode instead.
 The rest of the design then fell out via Alignment (Force\ \ref{alignment}).

-Consider the "flat bytes" substrate in which microcomputer games were programmed.
+Consider the low-level binary substrate in which microcomputer games were programmed.
 In this world there is a special region of memory, the *framebuffer*, which is treated as the ground truth of pixels displaying on the screen.
 To draw, programs rasterise shapes into pixels and write to the framebuffer.^[In Commodore 64 BASIC, this would be accomplished with commands like `POKE 1024,1`.]
 The framebuffer has a flat structure---two-dimensional, yet not by any means nested---aligning with the substrate it sits within.
 A natural choice for retained-mode graphics representation can be found by inspecting the substrate.
 In BootstrapLab's case, a natural choice is not a flat "framebuffer" but a tree structure of data describing shapes and text---vector graphics.^[Further rationale for this approach can be seen in\ \cite{Dadgum66}.]

 \begin{heuristic}[In-state graphics]
 \label{in-state-graphics}